rishidabre/minesweeper/README.md

 Mark cell (col, row):
 ```
-You can mark cells by passing in the row and column indices as a tuple (as shown).
+You can mark cells by passing in the row and column indices as shown, beware of mines! :)

-Implementation details can be found as comments in the script.
+_Note: Implementation details can be found as comments in the script._

 ## References
 [1] https://en.wikipedia.org/wiki/Minesweeper_(video_game) <br>